lrstanley/girc/README.md

 - [Documentation](https://godoc.org/github.com/lrstanley/girc) is _mostly_ complete.
 - Support for almost all of the IRCv3 spec.
-  - SASL Auth (currently only `PLAIN` and `EXTERNAL` is support by default, however you can simply implement `SASLMethod` yourself to support additional mechanisms.)
+  - SASL Auth (currently only `PLAIN` and `EXTERNAL` is support by default, however you can simply implement `SASLMech` yourself to support additional mechanisms.)
   - Message tags (and with this, things like `account-tag` on by default)
   - `account-notify`, `away-notify`, `chghost`, `extended-join`, etc -- all handled seemlessly ([cap.go](https://github.com/lrstanley/girc/blob/master/cap.go) for more info).